worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter SEVEN: THE VOICES

-### November 1980
+**November 1980**
 Fifteen months between Jupiter and Saturn.
 Fifteen months of waiting.
 Watching.
 Listening.

-Sarah was thirty-three years old now.
+Liv was thirty-three years old now.
 Six years since she'd started at JPL.
 Six years since she'd found that schematic.
 In that time, her life had narrowed to a single focus.
 Work.
 Home.
 Data.
 The mystery.

 She'd dated occasionally—a few dinners, a few failed connections.
 But how do you explain to someone that you're obsessed with two robot spacecraft?
 That you spend your nights listening to recordings of radio transmissions, searching for patterns that might not exist?
 That you're investigating something you can't talk about, chasing answers you might never find?

 You don't.
 You stay alone.

 Her apartment had become a archive.
 Filing cabinets full of data tapes, print-outs, calculations.
 Notebooks stacked on every surface.
 Her walls were maps—trajectories, timelines, frequency charts.
 To an outsider, it would look like madness.
-To Sarah, it was the only thing that made sense.
+To Liv, it was the only thing that made sense.

 She'd stopped talking to most people at work.
 Not deliberately—it just happened.
 Webb had transferred to a different shift.
 Roth rarely spoke to her anymore except to give orders.
-Graves ran the operation with military efficiency and seemed to regard Sarah as a competent but unremarkable technician.
+Graves ran the operation with military efficiency and seemed to regard Liv as a competent but unremarkable technician.
 Which was exactly what she wanted.

 She'd perfected the art of being invisible.